IT-Kakan/adp_project/report_template.md

 Discuss any deviations from the sprint commitment.

 Reflect on the agile practice practiced:

+Jesper and Emil experienced pair-programming in our group, this was necessary since our tasks were closely related.
+We think it was more effective to do it as a pair, since both knew what had been done on each part.

 - Did your experience correspond to or contradict with what literature claims?